-Good Clinical Practice.
-All phases of clinical studies must be conducted in conformance with the FDA's bioresearch monitoring regulations and Good Clinical Practices ("GCP") which are ethical and scientific quality standards for conducting clinical trials.
+Good Clinical Practice and International Conference on Harmonization ("ICH") Guidelines.
+All phases of clinical studies must be conducted in conformance with the FDA's bioresearch monitoring regulations and Good Clinical Practices ("GCP"), which include applicable ICH Guidelines and are collectively ethical and scientific quality standards for the conduct and reporting of clinical trials in human subjects.